FusionAuth/fusionauth-site/site/_posts/2021-01-26-fitt-finder-fusionauth.md

 **Dan:** What are your plans for social sign-on and SAML SSO?

 **Trevor:** We don't want our users to have to create passwords if they're comfortable using social sign-on or they're coming from a third-party using SSO.
 For social, we've already enabled Google, and we'll likely add Apple and Facebook.
-We're in the process of configuring SAML v2 for the first time, but ran into a snag because FusionAuth doesn't accept the partner's 1024-bit RSA keys.
-Hopefully they're able to use a stronger key.
+We're in the process of configuring SAML v2 for the first time, but ran into a snag because FusionAuth doesn't accept the partner's 1024-bit RSA keys. _[Editor's note: [this was fixed in version 1.24](https://github.com/FusionAuth/fusionauth-issues/issues/1091).]_

 **Dan:** You mention being happy with the API.
 Can you elaborate?
 How have you used the API?

 **Trevor:** We use the OAuth (via my [express-jwt-fusionauth middleware](https://github.com/trevorr/express-jwt-fusionauth)), login, and registration APIs.
 The login API is used for embedded login within the app (as mentioned above).
 The registration API is used to store app-specific user data like roles and permissions in the user registration so it can be added to the JWT.

 I'm actually not thrilled with this solution, as it currently leads to stale user permission data in the JWT.
 I would like to fetch the extra data at login, but the reconcile lambdas don't seem to support asynchrony.
-(So I guess that actually goes near the top of my FusionAuth feature wishlist.)
+So I guess that actually goes near the top of my FusionAuth feature wishlist. _[Editor's note: [this issue discusses support for AJAX requests in lambdas](https://github.com/FusionAuth/fusionauth-issues/issues/267).]_

 For scalability and reliability, we don't use sessions or sticky load-balancing, so we rely on the JWT containing enough context for authorization decisions.

 > I chose FusionAuth because it seemed like it would meet all of our foreseeable needs without any significant per-user costs.